-The 8x8 Kit board has a 5-pin header (standard 0.1"/2.54mm pitch) located near its on-board USB connector, for use in builds requiring a panel mount USB connector.
+The 2x8 miniDSP kit board has a 5-pin header (standard $0.1^{"}/2.54$ mm pitch) located near its on-board USB connector, for use in builds requiring a panel mount USB connector.

 This header will interface to common off-the-shelf cable assemblies (typically used in computer hardware).
-Although this is a standard connector, you should nonetheless confirm the pin-out with the manufacturer, or you could easily cause damage to your computer or 8x8 Kit.
+Although this is a standard connector, you should nonetheless confirm the pin-out with the manufacturer, or you could easily cause damage to your computer or 2x8 Kit.
 In most cases, pins 4 and 5 can be identified by a black wire, but once again, DO check the manufacturer's spec of the connector to prevent any short-circuits.